OPINION

 • The trial court is not concerned only with the correctness of the agency’s order, but with its reasonableness.

-(a) "Misconduct" means mismanagement of a position of employment by action or inaction, neglect that jeopardizes the life or property of another, intentional wrongdoing or malfeasance, intentional violation of a law, or violation of a policy or rule adopted to ensure the orderly work and the safety of employees.
+(a) “Misconduct” means mismanagement of a position of employment by action or inaction, negleet that jeopardizes the life or property of another, intentional wrongdoing or malfeasance, intentional violation of a law, or violation of a policy or rule adopted to ensure the orderly work and the safety of employees.

 Id. § 201.012.
 Accordingly, to prevail in the trial court, Edwards had to prove that no reasonable factfinder could have found his actions to be misconduct under this statute.

-Edwards first contends the trial court erred by admitting into evidence, as a party-opponent admission, his attorney's letter appealing the TEC appeal tribunal's unfavorable decision.
-Edwards argues the trial court should not have admitted the letter as a party admission under rule 801(e)(2) of the Texas Rules of Civil Evidence because (1) nothing in the letter was inconsistent with Edwards's position at trial, and (2) anything that his attorney may have admitted in the letter was not relevant.
+Edwards first contends the trial court erred by admitting into evidence, as a party-opponent admission, his attorney’s lettеr appealing the TEC appeal tribunal’s unfavorable decision.
+Edwards argues the trial court should not have admitted the letter as a party admission under rule 801(e)(2) of the Texas Rules of Civil Evidence because (1) nothing in the letter was inconsistent with Edwards’s position at trial, and (2) anything that his attorney may have admitted in the letter wаs not relevant.
 See Tex.R.
 Civ.
 Evid.
 801(e)(2).

-At trial, Edwards's attorney objected that this evidence was not relevant.
-The trial court then admitted the evidence.
-Edwards's attorney then asked what it was he was supposed to have admitted, and opposing counsel responded that "the letter speaks for itself."
-The argument that the admission was not inconsistent with Edwards's position at trial was first raised in Edwards's motion for a new trial.
+At trial, Edwards’s attorney objected that this evidence was not relevant.
+The trial сourt then admitted the evidence.
+Edwards’s attorney then asked what it was he was supposed to have admitted, and opposing counsel responded that “the letter speaks for itself.”
+The argument that the admission was not inconsistent with Edwards’s position at trial was first raised in Edwards’s motion for a new trial.
 Thus, the trial judge had no opportunity to know the nature of this alleged error at trial and could not rule on it before admitting this evidence.
 Tex.R.App.
-P. 52(a); TEX.R.
-CIV.
-EVID.
-103(a)(1); PGP Gas Prod., Inc. v.
-Fariss, 620 S.W.2d 559, 560 (Tex.1981).
-The complaint on appeal must be the same as that presented in the trial court.
-Rogers v.
-Stell, 835 S.W.2d 100, 101 (Tex.1992); Mixon v.
-Nat'l Union Fire Ins.
-Co., 806 S.W.2d 332, 334 (Tex.App.—Fort Worth 1991, writ denied).
-Edwards has waived this argument, and we will not address its merits.
+P. 52(a); Tex.R.
+Civ.
+Evid.
+103(a)(1);

 The letter in question states:

-The facts are not in substantial dispute in this matter....
-In any event, two salient facts are agreed upon: (1) Winn-Dixie had a policy (which, if it exists in written form, the undersigned has not seen) which was stated by its witnesses at hearing to be that an employee in possession of merchandise also was supposed to be in possession of a receipt for the merchandise; and (2) at the time Mr. Edwards was asked about the bar of soap and pack of cigarettes, by Rob Vann (the employer's "grocery manager"), he did not have a receipt for these items.
+The facts are not in substantial dispute in this matter_ In any event, two salient facts are agreed upon: (1) Winn-Dixie had a policy (which, if it exists in written form, the undersigned has not seen) which was stated by its witnesses at hearing to be that an employee in possession of merchandise also was supposed to • be in possession of a receipt for the merchandise; and (2) at the time Mr. Edwards was asked about the bar of soap and pack of cigarettes, by Rob Vann (the employer’s “grocery manager”), he did not have a receipt for these items.

-The letter in question was written by Edwards's attorney.
-Thus, under rule 801(e)(2), the letter can only be offered as Edwards's party-opponent admission if it is "a statement by his agent or servant concerning a matter within the scope of his agency or employment, made during the existence of the relationship."
-Id.
-801(e)(2).
-To show an item is an admission by a party-opponent, the agency relationship must be established with some independent evidence.
-State v.
-Buckner Constr.
-Co., 704 S.W.2d 837, 846 (Tex.App.—Houston [14th Dist.]
-1985, writ ref'd n.r.e.) (citing Texas Gen. Indem.
-Co. v.
-Scott, 152 Tex.
-1, 253 S.W.2d 651, 655-56 (1952)).
-Edwards testified that the letter was written by his attorney during the time and within the scope of his legal representation.
-Thus, TEC properly laid the necessary foundation for admission of this letter as a party admission.
+The letter in question was written by Edwards’s attorney.
+Thus, under rule 801(e)(2), the letter can only be offered as Edwards’s party-opponent admission if it is “a statement by his agent or servant concerning a matter within the scope of his agency or employment, made during the existence of the relationship.”

-Accordingly, the trial court did not err by admitting this letter into evidence as a partyopponent admission.
+Accordingly, the trial court did not err by admitting this letter into evidence as a party-opponent admission.
 We overrule the first point of error.

 Edwards next argues there was not substantial evidence to support the trial court’s finding that Edwards violated any employer policy.
 He further asserts there was not even substantial evidence to establish the existence and content of any employer policy.